lionhamza/mzansi-builds/README.md

   <img src="screenshots/After-Debugging.png" width="32%" />
 </p>

-To ensure code quality and reliability, testing and validation were considered for:
+Testing and validation focused on:

-* authentication route validation and session handling
+- authentication and session handling
-* project creation and update routes
+- project creation and update routes
-* collaboration request and notification logic
+- collaboration request and notification logic
-* comment and star (like) functionality
+- comment and star functionality
-* frontend interaction flows with backend APIs
+- frontend and backend interaction flows

-This reflects a focus on writing maintainable code supported by verification, version control discipline, and workflow checks.
+---

 ## Security Considerations

-I treated security as an important part of the development process.

-Security measures I considered include:
+Security was integrated into the design process through:

 - protected authentication routes
 - session management